Antipolo station

 Antipolo station, formerly known as Masinag station, is the current eastern terminus of the Light Rail Transit Line 2 (LRT-2) system.
 It opened on July 5, 2021 and is the line's easternmost station, situated on the stretch of Marikina–Infanta Highway near the intersection of Sumulong Highway in Antipolo, Rizal.
 It is the first LRT station outside Metro Manila to be operational.
+It is the first operational train station in Rizal since the original Manila Railroad Company spur lines to the province were permanently decommissioned.

 History

 The construction of Antipolo station in June 2020.

 The East Extension was suggested in 1999 as part of the Metro Manila Urban Transportation Integration Study (MMUTIS), which advocated for extending the LRT Line 2 toward Antipolo.

 Antipolo station was constructed as part of the Line 2 East Extension, which called for a 4 km extension eastward from Santolan station and the construction of two stations.

 Construction of the Line 2 east extension began in September 2015 while the construction of Antipolo and Marikina stations began in May 2017.
 The expected opening was supposed to be in the fourth quarter of 2020, but was postponed repeatedly due to the COVID-19 pandemic and various circumstances in integrating the east extension to the line's existing systems.
 Earlier, the station was called Masinag Station, however, it was renamed in early 2021 for its location in Antipolo.

 The east extension was inaugurated on July 1, 2021 by President Rodrigo Duterte, and Antipolo station opened on July 5, 2021.
 Rides for the East Extension were free of charge until July 18, 2021.
 Due to the location's elevation for a possible future extension to Cogeo, the height between the ground and concourse levels is equivalent to three levels.
 As such, the end of the line after the switching tracks has provisions for a continuation.